sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## The teams own the way they work

 Each team is responsible for the way they work.
 This includes hiring, firing (more on this below), onboarding, training, and the processes and tools the team uses.
 Managers working at inner levels can coordinate initiatives aimed at cross-pollinating what's working among the teams, but the teams remain responsible for how they work.

+The only constraint is that any way the team decides to work should respect these principles.

 If a team routinely misbehaves or causes trouble, a mechanism (more on this below) is eventually triggered, and the team is dissolved.